DePayFi/public-documentation/docs/apis/authentication.md

 ## Limitations

 Every API Key is limited to max.
-10 requests/second , 10 requests in parallel and 14'400 requests/day.
+10 requests/second (10 requests burst) and 14'400 requests/day.